vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 to sleep.
 While I did have slight excess salivation, this was manageable and didn't get in my way.

+On the night of 2024-04-15, I had excess salivation and maybe a little bit of drooling though I was able to swallow back for the most part.

+On 2024-04-16, the daytime was pretty normal; I did have some excess salivation but it was't extreme enough to get in my way.
+In the evening, I had some jaw pain as usual, though not as pronounced as the previous day.
+The pain reduced after my bath.

 On the night of 2024-04-16, I had excess salivation and maybe a little bit of drooling though I was able to swallow back for the most part.